 1. Follow safety and hygiene guidelines

-We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Morzine: keep a distance of 2 metres, wash your hands and wear a mask (or cover your nose and mouth).
+We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Morzine: keep a distance of at least 1 metre, wash your hands and wear a mask.
 Try not to touch your face as well... we know, easier said than done!

 2. Trust local businesses